 The planned works will stabilise the castle, reveal the shapes and structures of the 17th century gardens and the overlying Edwardian gardens and create a high-quality visitor centre, education facilites and the Lowther Gallery and are currently well underway.

 The 70 years of deterioration in the stable courtyard has been reversed and now includes a café, loos and a meeting room.
-The new Lowther Gallery is planned for 2013 along with a gift shop.
+There is also a gift shop which is now open.
+The new Lowther Gallery is planned for 2014.

 The gardens are now open to the public and are constantly changing as the gardeners reveal much of the lost history and continue to reclaim them.
 There is also plenty of wildlife which is actively being encouraged, ensuring the creatures that were there before the work started don't move out and newcomers have now started to move in - from red squirrels, badgers and deer to many birds(including a heronry) and the rare Crested Newts.